mlc-ai/mlc-llm/ios/README.md

 Note: You will need Apple Developer Account to build iOS App locally.

 1. Install TVM Unity.
-    Because we have some local changes to TVM Unity, so please try out the mlc/relax repo for now.
+    We have some local changes to TVM Unity, so please try out the mlc/relax repo for now.
 We will migrate change back to TVM Unity soon.

     ```
     git clone https://github.com/mlc-ai/relax.git